Generate a Java SDK from OpenAPI / Swagger

 oneOf customization

-In some circumstances the of static factory method of a oneOf class may need to be differentiated by a suffix to avoid type erasure.
-An example of this is generating from this fragment where both subtypes are arrays:
+In some circumstances, the of static factory method of a oneOf class may need to be differentiated by a suffix to avoid type erasure.
+For example, you would need to use a suffix to differentiate the two array subtypes in the following fragment:

 Info: